-The following examples illustrate the hypothetical payment at maturity for each note based on hypothetical final levels of the basket components, calculated based or the key terms and assumptions above.
-The levels in Column A represent hypothetical initial levels for each basket component, and the levels in Column B represent hypothetical final levels for each basket component.
-The percentages in Column C represent hypothetical final levels for each basket component in Column E expressed as percentages of the corresponding hypothetical initial levels in Column A. The amounts in Column D represent the applicable initial weighted value for each basket component, and the amounts in Column E represent the products of the percentages in Column C times the corresponding amounts in Column D. The final basket level for each example is shown beneath each example, and will equal the sum of the products shown in Column E. The basket return for each example is shown beneath the final basket level for such example, and will equal the quotient of (i) the final basket level for such example minus the initial basket level divided by (ii) the initial basket level, expressed as a percentage.
+The following examples illustrate the hypothetical payment at maturity for each note based on hypothetical final levels of the basket components, calculated based on the key terms and assumptions above.
+The levels in Column A represent hypothetical initial levels for each basket component, and the levels in Column B represent hypothetical final levels for each basket component in Column B expressed as percentages of the corresponding hypothetical initial levels in Column A. The amounts in Column D represent the applicable initial weighted value for each basket component, and the amounts in Column E represent the products of the percentages in Column C times the corresponding amounts in Column D. The final basket level for each example is shown beneath each example, and will equal the sum of the products shown in Column E. The basket return for each example is shown beneath the final basket level for such example, and will equal the quotient of (i) the final basket level for such example minus the initial basket level divided by (ii) the initial basket level, expressed as a percentage.
 The values below have been rounded for ease of analysis.

-The hypothetical initial level for each basket component of 100.00 has been chosen for illustrative purposes only and does not represent the actual initial level for tha basket component.
-For historical data regarding the actual historical levels of the basket components, please see the historical information set forth below unde "Information Regarding the Basket and the Basket Components".
+The hypothetical initial level for each basket component of 100.00 has been chosen for illustrative purposes only and does not represent the actual initial level for that basket component.
+For historical data regarding the actual historical levels of the basket components, please see the historical information set forth below under "Information Regarding the Basket and the Basket Components".